XenitAB/xenitab.github.io/docs/blog/12factor.md

 > The twelve-factor app is completely self-contained.

 This factor is now standard in containerized scenarios.
-Widespread adoption of port binding has enabled a whole ecosystem of supporting proxies (e.g. Envoy, Traefik, Toxiproxy) which (ironically) means that a typical app today is often not self-contained, but depends on other containerized apps to perform e.g. authentication and tracing.
-This is a good development and consequently, we consider this factor at the service level.
+Widespread adoption of port binding has enabled a whole ecosystem of supporting proxies (e.g. [Envoy](https://www.envoyproxy.io/), [Traefik](https://traefik.io/), [Toxiproxy](https://github.com/Shopify/toxiproxy)) which (ironically) means that a typical app today is often not self-contained, but depends on other containerized apps to perform e.g. authentication and tracing.
+This is a improves [separation of concerns](https://deviq.com/principles/separation-of-concerns) and consequently, in 2022 we consider this factor at the service level.

 > The port-binding approach means that one app can become the backing service for another app[.]